Gabriola Island, BC · A Community Effort

 I was walking my dog Zoe near Whalebone Drive when a simple thought hit me: why doesn't every neighbour have one of these?
 I started asking people I passed on the walk.
 The response was encouraging.
 That morning became this campaign.

-Signs are going up across Gabriola — a cluster on South Road near the village, more on South Road near the Community Centre, and more on North Road and Taylor Bay Road.
-The goal is 50 — a new, bolder octagon design professionally printed by a Gabriolan, with gabriolastandsup.ca right on the sign.
+Signs are going up across Gabriola, a cluster on South Road near the village, more on South Road near the Community Centre, and more on North Road and Taylor Bay Road.
+The goal is 250, a new, bolder octagon design professionally printed by a Gabriolan, with gabriolastandsup.ca right on the sign.

 Not because Gabriolans are radical.
 Because Gabriolans care — and have always been a community that doesn't look away from the wider world.

-Since October 7, 2023, over 72,593 Palestinians have been killed in Gaza according to the Ministry of Health — including over 20,000 children.
-Independent researchers put the true toll above 75,200.
+Since October 7, 2023, over 73,459 Palestinians have been killed in Gaza according to the Ministry of Health, including over 20,000 children, with nearly 172,500 recorded injuries.
+Independent researchers at the Max Planck Institute put the true death toll above 100,000.
 Since the ceasefire that came into effect in October 2025, at least 817 more have been killed.
 The killing has not stopped.
+Updated June 3, 2026.

 Children killed 20,179+